Executive Employment Agreement

 What is an executive employee?

-They generally have more responsibility and accountability than normal employees, and are responsible for managing a team or business function.
+They generally have more responsibility and accountability than normal employees and are responsible for managing a team or business function.

-Do I need a contract?
+Do I need an Executive Employment Agreement contract?

 Yes, absolutely!
 A contract protects both the employer and employee.

-Does this contract include a restraint clause?
+Does this template include a restraint clause?

 Yes, it does.